Dynamic buckling of elastic rings in a soap film

-Figure \ref{fig:Area} shows the evolution of the experimentally measured relative area change, together with numerical results from a fully nonlinear model \cite{Kodio2019} and the prediction of \eqref{eqn:Sigma}--\eqref{eqn:Area}.
-Both experiments and numerical results show the growth rate expected from \eqref{eqn:Area} at very early times, with higher pressures corresponding to faster growing instability (as expected from \eqref{eqn:Sigma}) and the earlier onset of nonlinear effects (signified by significant deviations from \eqref{eqn:Area}).
+Figure \ref{fig:Area} shows the evolution of the experimentally measured relative area change, together with numerical results from a fully nonlinear model \cite{Kodio2019} and the prediction of \eqref{eqn:Area}.
+Both experiments and numerical results show the growth rate expected from \eqref{eqn:Area} at very early times and, further, that nonlinear effects (signified by significant deviations from \eqref{eqn:Area}) become important for smaller values of $\smax t$ with larger $\pring$ --- a result that is predicted by weakly nonlinear analysis \cite{Kodio2019}.

 Having confirmed that the growth rate predicted from linear stability analysis corresponds to that measured experimentally, we use numerical simulations to investigate the effect of increasing the compressive force $\Pload$ dynamically.
-The maximum growth rate from \eqref{eqn:GrowthRate}, $\smax=[\Pload^2/(4B\rho \t)]^{1/2}$, shows that the intrinsic time scale of instability increases with applied load, so one might expect that at early times (small load) a low mode number would be excited, but grow slowly --- by the time this mode had grown appreciably, the compression would have increased so that the instantaneously fastest growing mode would be higher, and evolve faster, allowing it to overtake the earlier lower mode, ultimately reaching the nonlinear regime sooner.
-To test this possibility, we perform numerical simulations of the one-dimensional beam equation \eqref{eqn:Beam} for a beam of length $L=2\pi \Rin$ with pinned boundary conditions, $\zeta(\pm L/2,t) = \zeta_{xx}(\pm L/2,t) = 0$), and a Gaussian initial condition, subject to a time-dependent compressive force \beq \Pload(t)=\Pload_0 \bt^\beta, \eeq with $\bt= t\times \left[B/(\rho \t)\right]^{1/2}\Rin^{-2}$.
+The maximum growth rate from \eqref{eqn:GrowthRate}, $\smax=[\Pload^2/(4B\rho \t)]^{1/2}$, shows that the intrinsic time scale of instability increases with applied load, so one might expect that at early times (small load) a low mode number is excited, but grows slowly --- before it has grown appreciably, the compression has increased and a new fastest growing mode emerges, that grows faster, rapidly overtaking the earlier lower mode.
+Since our earlier analyses have shown that ring curvature has minimal effects in the early stages of instability, we test this possibility with numerical simulations of the one-dimensional beam equation \eqref{eqn:Beam} for a beam of length $L$ with pinned boundary conditions, $\zeta(\pm L/2,t) = \zeta_{xx}(\pm L/2,t) = 0$), and a Gaussian initial condition, subject to a time-dependent compressive force \beq \Pload(t)=\Pload_0 \bt^\beta, \eeq with $\bt= t\times \left[B/(\rho \t)\right]^{1/2}(L/2\pi)^{-2}$ the dimensionless time.